-It is especially true since the emergence of social networks such as Facebook, Google+, Twitter, Linkedin, and other platforms.
-Derek Coburn is a financial advisor that started a successful management practice which he has been running since 1998.
+It is especially true with the emergence of social networks such as Facebook, Google+, Twitter, Linkedin, and other platforms.
+Derek Coburn is a financial advisor who started a successful management practice that he has been running since 1998.
 Coburn wrote on his website that he began “using less traditional networking strategies.
 These strategies included creating an informal networking group” which consisted of his best clients and their top advisors, to triple his revenue and improve the quality of his business and his life.

 In his book, Coburn explained that “traditional networking isn’t working anymore “.
 For successful 21st-century business people, large networking events and the mountains of business cards they produce have become a waste of time and valuable resources.
 Networking happens more and more in different social media networks without even meeting face to face.
 (Comment in 2020 – even more so after a global pandemic made us all become glued to our computer screens and isolated at home.)
 In short, networking is all about the human quest to build relationships.

 It’s time for a new, modern approach to networking.
 But what does all of this have to do with Sharing Contacts for Gmail® anyway?